doty-pivotal/experimental-cloud-workstations/README.md

 # experimental-cloud-workstations
-[Experimental] Automate the creation of a workstation in the cloud
+[Experimental] Automate the creation of a linux workstation.

 TODO: Finish the scaffolding, and then move into a Pivotal owned repo.
 The current location is temporary in this regard.
 Until then we'll collaborate.